skienzmatishun/rippreport/content/p/russian-roulette-fairhope-style-rerun/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Former Mayor Tim Kant and council members Jack Burrell and Kevin Boone gambled away millions in public funds through reckless legal fights and negligence.
+Court records and dropped insurance files reveal how city bosses secretly altered rules after the fact to cover up massive losses.
+See how corrupt leaders are playing Russian roulette with your tax dollars while driving Fairhope toward financial ruin.
 ---
 Fairhope is playing Russian Roulette in court and the city council has not said a word to the general public.
 The gun is cocked and aimed at the head of the Fairhope council, the absolute worst in 20 years, who is asleep at the wheel.